 We want to ensure that our customers have all of the latest information and want to empower you into making an informed and inspired purchasing decision that helps you to utilize the latest lighting technology.
 That's why we've produced another downlight guide to help you achieve enlightenment.

-In 2017, the biggest advances in downlighting technology was within the wiring connections.
+In recent years the biggest advances in downlighting technology has been within the wiring connections.
 As the quality of light output has almost reached a pinnacle point, which makes improvements difficult to achieve.
-Some LED downlights have a reduction in wattage (energy consumption) and a brighter light output (measured in lumens), this gives them and improved efficacy measured in lumens per watt.
-This is great but if you're installing 9 downlights in a room in your home then saving just a few watts per downlight isn't going to make much of a saving.
-Many consumers still think that comparing the brightness of a downlight by its wattage means its brighter, when it isn't always the case.
+Some LED downlights have a reduction in wattage (energy consumption) and a brighter light output (measured in lumens), which gives them an improved efficacy measured in lumens per watt.
+This is great, but if you're installing 9 downlights in a room in your home then saving just a few watts per downlight isn't going to make much of a saving and certainly isn't going to save the planet.
+Many consumers still think that comparing the brightness of a downlight is by its wattage means its brighter, when this isn't always the case.

 You may want to start by considering the Building Regulations which are in place for your safety.
-Most NICEIC registered electrical contractors will not even install downlights if they don't comply and you may also run into difficulty selling your property at a later date.
-As long as you follow these 3 rules you'll be fine:
+Most NICEIC registered electrical contractors won't even install downlights if they don't comply and you may also run into difficulty selling your property at a later date if your equipment isn't up to standard.
+As long as you follow these 5 golden rules you'll be fine.

-Our latest 2018 LED downlight guide can be downloaded here or viewed below and is designed to help you choose the best downlights for your project:
+Our latest Downlight Guide 360 can be viewed or downloaded below.
+It's been designed to help you choose the best downlights for your project: